Pipedream with Dylan Pierce

 00:59:49 - Dylan Pierce

 I would like to one day.
 We are still an incredibly small team.
-I'm shocked at how big this product is and why it is and complicated as it is.
+I'm shocked at how big this product is, how wide it is, and how complicated it is.
 And there's really only like 10 of us, so it's still new.
-Like we're still, we're still in bootstrap like mode.
+We're still in bootstrap mode.

 01:00:09 - Anthony Campolo